Bolton

 Picking pumpkins and sipping Nashua Valley wines

 Townspeople have ready access to fresh, seasonal produce.
 At Bolton Spring Farm, they can pick their own apples or pumpkins or shop from their store.
 “They sell apple cider donuts that are warm from the oven — just amazing,” Kotlarz says.
 Bolton Orchards carries fruits and veggies, such as peaches, plums, and pumpkins.
 Nashoba Valley Winery offers a picnic area to enjoy its wine and cheese pairings.
 Slater’s is the town’s go-to for wood-fired pizzas and pulled pork.
-They have a covered patio where local bands come to perform, and on Thursday evenings, they host open mic nights.
+Local bands perform on their covered patio, and on Thursday nights, residents show off their talents at open mic nights.

-The entrance to a local's favorite, Bolton Orchards Market in Bolton.
+The entrance to a local favorite, Bolton Orchards Market in Bolton.

 Dinner is served at Slater's Pizza and Grill in Bolton, MA.